gmnr/gmnr.github.io/content/reading/grandi-delitti-i-gracchi.md

 similar circumstances, roughly a decade apart.

-Would definitely recommend this book to begin a journey into the tragic events that lead into famous murders.
+Would definitely recommend this book to begin a journey into the tragic events that lead into famous murders.<br>
 I have especially appreciated the final section of the book that aims at providing the reader with useful information and sources with which expand further on the subject.